PereHDZ/licence-plate-processor/README.md

 CHALLENGES IDENTIFIED

-1)	The dataset had a lot of duplicated train images and duplicated labels and the duplicate images were removed from the train images folder.
+1)	The dataset had a lot of duplicate train images and duplicate labels and the duplicate images were removed from the train images folder.
-2) For the model prediction, we started to work on Visual Studio Code in local but the YOLO model needed a lot of processing capacity and we had to make the code on Google Colab and use a GPU in Colab with Google Colab Pro.
+2) For the model prediction, we started to work on Visual Studio Code in local but the YOLO model needed a lot of processing capacity.
+This forced us to make the code on Google Colab and use a GPU with Google Colab Pro.
-3) As the dataset has a lot of images and it is heavy (2,61 GB), to load the dataset we use two options:
+3) As the dataset has a lot of images and it is heavy (2,61 GB), we use two options to load the dataset:
 Option 1: download the dataset from Kaggle using the Kaggle credentials (Kaggle username and Kaggle key).
 Option 2: firstly, uploading the dataset to Google Drive and then, loading the dataset from Google Drive using drive.mount function.
-4) The results of the model prediction provides the class results sorted by confidence score and before the presentation of the results in the web page, we had to sorted the class results taking into account the real order of the characters in the car plate.
+4) The results of the model prediction provides the class results sorted by confidence score and before the presentation of the results in the web page, we had to sort the class results taking into account the real order of the characters in the car plate.